mia-platform/documentation/docs/byoi/overview.md

 Mia-Platform is [integrated with a CI/CD tool](../development_suite/set-up-infrastructure/providers-management) to streamline the software development process, automate the build and deployment procedures.
 Each modification in the microservices architecture undergoes versioning and is subsequently released to the customer [Git Repository](../development_suite/set-up-infrastructure/add-environment#setup-git-provider).

-- **Mia-Platorm Nexus**: Mia-Platform Nexus is the second tool completely managed by Mia-Platform.
+- **Mia-Platform Nexus**: Mia-Platform Nexus is the second tool completely managed by Mia-Platform.
 It is fundamental to exploit Mia-Platform Marketplace.
 Indeed, it gives the access to the customer to a broad set of ready-to-use microservice that can be configured inside the console.
 To connect your runtime with Mia-Platform Nexus please ask to your Mia-Platform contact person.

 - **CI/CD**: The customers can use any [supported tool](../development_suite/set-up-infrastructure/providers-management#edit-cicd-tool) by Mia-Platform Console.